zthurman/epics-docs/guides/EPICS_Process_Database_Concepts.rst

 ai record Input_3 does is read the input.
 It then converts the RVAL field to engineering units and places this in the VAL field, checks alarms, posts monitors, and then returns.
-The calc record then fetches the VAL field field from Input_3, places it in the A field, computes the calculation, checks alarms, posts monitors, the returns.
+The calc record then fetches the VAL field from Input_3, places it in the A field, computes the calculation, checks alarms, posts monitors, the returns.
 The ao record, Output_3, then fetches the VAL field from the CALC record, applies rate of change and limits, write the new value, checks alarms, posts monitors